Easily connecting with consumers and business partners is a shared challenge amongst almost every enterprise.

 But, if someone you trust is raving about how astronomically amazing that company’s products/services are, you’re more prone to trust that opinion because it seems unbiased.

-When your stakeholders tell their peers about your brand, it comes off genuine because that person is not paid to advocate your products.
-This marketing method also helps you acquire user-generated content to appeal to stakeholders.
+When your stakeholders tell their peers about your brand, it comes off genuine because that person is not paid to advocate for your products.

 However, if you’re still on the fence about peer-to-peer-marketing, let’s have a look at what the numbers say….